dscho/pagefind-xkcd-demo/content/comics/2020-3-25-recurring-nightmare.md

 ---
 [Megan, standing next to Cueball, is gesturing with her arms wide.]

-Megan: I keep having nightmares that I show up at school, and then suddenly panic as I realize–
+Megan: I keep having nightmares that I show up at school, and then suddenly panic as I realize&ndash;

-Cueball: –that you're naked?
+Cueball: &ndash;that you're naked?

-Megan: That I'm in a crowded room!
+Megan: ***That I'm in a crowded room!***